-About the Centre
+About the English Language Centre (ELC)

 Study English at the heart of England and British culture.
 Whether you’re looking to experience the culture, continue your studies in English, sit a language exam, be able to communicate fluently at work, use the language with ease around the globe or just need time off to discover who you are, the Newbold English Language Centre is the place for you.

 Set in the beautiful countryside of Berkshire, with easy access to London, Oxford, Windsor, Brighton and many other famous locations, the Newbold English Language Centre offers a diverse experience of language, culture and social life within a Christian context.

 Why enrol in English Language study with us?

 - Develop your English through our learner-centered approach to teaching that focuses on your needs, and courses that are designed to support sufficient learning

 - Take advantage of our highly qualified teachers, who focus on communication in the classrooms and encourage you to constantly practise

 - Experience English in action – in classes and everywhere around you – and develop transferable skills such as teamwork, intercultural and creative communication, critical and creative thinking and study skills.

 - Enjoy educational and cultural trips as you explore historical and cultural locations in England, and special events during the semester that let you experience British culture.

 - You will have opportunities to develop transferable skills such as teamwork, intercultural communication, critical and creative thinking, and study skills, which can help you succeed in further studies.